-The original Xbox controller was an overlarge misfire, while the Controller S thankfully addressed its problems – but the Xbox 360 controller was pretty excellent from the start.
-It fills your palms without feeling bloated, while the analog sticks are well-positioned and responsive and the home button was always handy.
-Shame about the floaty d-pad, but otherwise it’s a champ.
+The original Xbox controller was an overlarge misfire, while the Controller S thankfully addressed its problems – but the Xbox 360 controller was pretty excellent from the start, even becoming the closest thing to a standard controller for PC games.
+It fills your palms without feeling bloated, while the analogue sticks are well-positioned and responsive and the central home button was always handy.
+Shame about the floaty D-pad, but otherwise it’s a champ.

-Other gamepads on this list are obviously more historically influential, but when it comes to refinement and sheer excellence, it’s hard to top the PlayStation 4’s DualShock 4 pad.
+Other gamepads on this list are obviously more historically influential, but when it comes to refinement and sheer excellence, it’s hard to top the PlayStation 5’s DualSense pad.

-Building upon the classic DualShock design, this is a controller you just don’t want to let go of: it’s perfectly contoured to your hands, yet packs in a ton of functionality (including a touchpad).
+Building upon the classic DualShock design from previous PlayStations, this is a controller you just don’t want to let go of: it’s perfectly contoured to your hands, yet packs in a ton of functionality (including a touchpad, haptic feedback and motion sensitivity).
 As far as traditional gamepads go, it’ll be hard to ever top this one.
 But we’d love to see them try.